 Council President Speaks on Cross-Strait Relations at the Center for Strategic and International Studies

-On July 13, 2017, Council President Rupert Hammond-Chambers speaks at “Cross-Strait Relations Re-examined: Toward a New Normal?,” a seminar held by the Center for Strategic and International Studies, in Washington, D.C.
+On July 13, 2017, Council President Rupert Hammond-Chambers spoke at “Cross-Strait Relations Re-examined: Toward a New Normal?,” a seminar held by the Center for Strategic and International Studies, in Washington, D.C.

-On June 7, 2017, Council Vice President Lotta Danielsson speaks at “Taiwan’s New Southbound Policy: Opportunities for US-Taiwan Cooperation,” a seminar hosted by the Global Taiwan Institute, in Washington, D.C.
+On June 7, 2017, Council Vice President Lotta Danielsson spoke at “Taiwan’s New Southbound Policy: Opportunities for US-Taiwan Cooperation,” a seminar hosted by the Global Taiwan Institute, in Washington, D.C.

 On February 25, 2016, the Council hosts a meeting for its members in Washington, D.C. with Dr. York Chen, Convener of the Defense Policy Advisory Committee at the New Frontier Foundation, Taiwan Democratic Progressive Party (DPP).